Boko Haram insurgency: International context

 The insurgence can be seen in the context of other conflicts nearby, for example in the North of Mali.
 The Boko Harām leadership has international connections to Al-Qaeda in the Islamic Maghreb, Al-Shabaab, the Movement for Unity and Jihad in West Africa (MUJAO), Mokhtar Belmokhtar's factions, and other militant groups outside Nigeria.
 In 2014, Nigerian President, Goodluck Jonathan even went so far as calling Boko Harām "al-Qaeda in West Africa".
 By 2012, attacks by Nigerian Islamist militias on targets beyond Nigeria's borders were still limited, and should not be confused with the activities of other groups (for example, the responsibility of AQIM for most attacks in Niger).
 Despite this, there were concerns that conflict could spread to Nigeria's neighbours, especially Cameroon, where it existed at a relatively low level until 2014, subsequently escalating considerably.
 It should also be noted there are combatants from neighboring Chad and Niger.
-In 2015, Boko Haram swore allegiance to ISIL.
+In 2015, Boko Haram swore allegiance to IS.

 On 17 May 2014, the presidents of Benin, Chad, Cameroon, Nigeria and Niger met for a summit in Paris and agreed to combat Boko Harām on a coordinated basis, sharing in particular surveillance and intelligence gathering.
 Goodluck Jonathan and Chadian counterpart, Idriss Deby have both declared total war on Boko Harām.
 Western nations, including Britain, France, Israel, and the United States had also pledged support including technical expertise and training.
 The New York Times reported in March 2015 that hundreds of private military contractors from South Africa and other countries are playing a decisive role in Nigeria's military campaign, operating attack helicopters and armored personnel carriers and assisting in the planning of operations.